bnossum/midgetv/README.md

    - midgetv_bin2ebr to transform morse.bin to ice40loaderprog.hv in
      directories tsthw/iceblink40-hx1k and tsthw/upduino2
 4. Go to directory tsthw/upduino2.
-   a.
-In the top of thw wrapper toplevel
-      verilog file upduino2.v are some hints on how to compile a FPGA image.
+   - In the top of the wrapper toplevel verilog file upduino2.v are some hints on how to compile a FPGA image.
-   b.
-Alternatively, an iceCube2 should be available in directory
+   - Alternatively, an iceCube2 should be available in directory tsthw/upduino2/iCEcube2_flow.
-      tsthw/upduino2/iCEcube2_flow.
 5. Upload to the upduino2 board.
 A similar procedure is to be followed for the iceblink40-hx1k board